How to Get Scholarship to Study Abroad from Bangladesh

 Certificates

-SSC, HSC, bachelor’s, master’s where applicable
+SSC, HSC, bachelor’s or master’s certificates

-Proves English language ability
+Proves English ability

 CV or resume

-Shows education, work, leadership, and achievements
+Shows education, work, leadership and achievements

 SOP or personal statement